There are 2.9 billion email users worldwide.

 The whole process takes seconds, and you can repeat it as many times as necessary to get a clickable subject line.

-When it comes to writing email body copy, short and to-the-point can be just as effective as a long sales letter.
+When it comes to writing email body copy, short and to-the-point can be just as effective as a long sales meeting email.

 “Good writing isn’t about using any particular magic words, but about getting your audience to understand your offering and the benefits it brings them in the simplest way possible, as that’s what drives people to purchase.”

 So if you’re short on time, write shorter emails.